Kole6738/BastionBotDevDocs/docs/index.md

 <hr>

-Click on **Next** at the bottom right corner, or [click here](get-started) to head over to the documentation to dive into creating your own custom juice.
+Click on **Next** at the bottom right corner to head over to the documentation to dive into creating your own custom juice.

 <hr>